bocoup/wpt-dev/readme.md

 This command will prompt for the system administrator's password because the installation procedure necessarily modifies system-level configuration.

+Tooling will be installed into the local `tools/` directory by default.
+This location may be changed by specifying the `tools_dir` variable via Ansible's `--extra-vars` option, as in:

+    ansible-playbook --extra-vars "tools_dir=/opt/web-platform-tests" provision.yml

 ## License

 Copyright 2016 Bocoup under [the GNU General Public License